 Horses at Millhaven are wormed every two months.
 After careful review and consideration with our veterinarians, we determined that so-called target worming is not appropriate for a farm our size; routine fecal sampling demonstrates our current worming program is working well, with no signs of parasitic resistance.

 Vaccines are administered annually for rabies and tetanus, and twice annually for Eastern and Western encephalitis, Potomac Horse Fever and West Nile viruses.
 We also vaccinate for flu/rhino.
 We will be happy to provide the exact worming and vaccination schedule upon request.
 We do not vaccinate against strangles; we've never had a case and there are concerns about the vaccine.
 Nor do we vaccinate against botulism because we do not feed round bales.
 Horses at Millhaven also receive routine preventive dental care annually.

 WHAT FARRIERS COME TO MILLHAVEN AND CAN I USE ANOTHER FARRIER OF MY CHOICE?

 Boarders may use any farrier they choose.
 We have several who come to Millhaven.
-These include Bill Ebberts and Mike Poe (Mike is pictured right, gray cap).
+These include Bill Ebberts, Mike Poe (Mike is pictured right, gray cap) and Hunter Fabry.
 They work with us to schedule visits and we see that horses are in the barn and available at the time each farrier arrives.
-If boarders want to use another farrier, we ask that they schedule visits themselves; if they cannot be here for the farrier visit, we will be happy to have the horses in at the appropriate time if we're given 24 hours notice.
+If boarders want to use another farrier, we ask that they schedule visits themselves; if they cannot be here for the farrier visit, we will be happy to have their horses in at the appropriate time if we're given 24 hours notice.